serendeepia/playbook/_docs/1_0_organization.md

 ### In-company courses and training

-Knowledge wouldn't be important if you cannot spread it.
+Knowledge wouldn't be useful if you cannot spread it.
 We like to help other companies to develop their AI capabilities.
-We design custom training workshops and courses in the AI topics most relevant for your business.
-Along with this coursers we help the companies to create their first prototypes in AI to solve some of their business needs.
+We design custom training workshops and courses in the most relevant AI topics for your business.
+Along with this courses, we help the companies to create their first prototypes in AI to solve some of their business needs.

 ### Consultancy